MyNextID/web-signing-infrastructure/id-token-binding.md

    * Nonce matches request.
    * `rand` has not been replayed (RP MUST track state or TTL).
-   * `PID` matches registered PassKey’s public key.
+   * `PID` matches registered passkey’s public key.

-If successful, the RP can assert that the ID Token identity is bound to the PassKey.
+If successful, the RP can assert that the ID Token identity is bound to the passkey.

 ## 6. Security Considerations

 * **Replay Protection:** Each `rand` MUST be unique and unexpired.
 RPs MUST reject reused or stale values.
-* **Binding Strength:** Assurance derives from both the ID Token signature (by IDP) and PassKey cryptography.
+* **Binding Strength:** Assurance derives from both the ID Token signature (by IDP) and passkey cryptography.
 * **Nonce Entropy:** Nonces MUST use cryptographically secure random sources.
 * **Malicious RP Injection:** If an RP constructs nonces dishonestly, users might be misled.
 Clients MAY display nonce contents for transparency.
 * **Cross-RP Collisions:** Because nonces are arbitrary strings echoed by the IDP, implementers MUST prevent sharing or leakage across unrelated RPs.
-* **Multi-device PassKeys:** When PassKeys sync across devices, PIDs remain stable (same keypair), but implementers SHOULD account for device migration.
+* **Multi-device passkeys:** When passkeys sync across devices, PIDs remain stable (same keypair), but implementers SHOULD account for device migration.
 * **Audience Binding:** ID Tokens MUST be validated against the RP’s `client_id` to prevent token replay at another RP.

 ## 7. References